RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 }
 ```

-We generate the index as a JavaScript file instead of a JSON file, here is the sample of the generated index:
+We generate the index as a JavaScript file instead of a JSON file.
+Here is a sample of the generated index:

 ```js
 var crateInde={